PolyConf: Unlocking Polymer Conformation Generation through Hierarchical Generative Models: Related Work

 \subsection{Molecular Conformation Generation}

-In recent years, with the significant progress of deep generative models~\cite{mehmood2023deep, cao2024survey}, many learning-based methods have been proposed to generate molecular conformations, thus facilitating traditional molecular dynamics simulations~\cite{shi2021learning, ganea2021geomol}.
+In recent years, with the significant progress of deep generative models~\cite{mehmood2023deep, cao2024survey}, many learning-based methods~\cite{shi2021learning, ganea2021geomol} have been proposed to generate molecular conformations, thus facilitating traditional molecular dynamics simulations.
 In particular, CGCF~\cite{xu2021learning} generates molecular conformations by combining the advantages of flow-based and energy-based models.
-Then, GeoDiff~\cite{xu2022geodiff} treats conformations as point clouds and learns a diffusion model in Euclidean space, while TorsionalDiff~\cite{jing2022torsional} further restricts the diffusion process only in the torsion angle space to improve performance.
-Recently, MCF~\cite{wang2024swallowing} proposes to directly predict the 3D position of atoms using the advantages of scale, and ETFlow~\cite{hassan2024etflow} tries to employ a well-designed flow matching to tackle this task.
-However, existing methods are primarily designed for small molecules and generate the entire molecular conformation in a single process~\cite{wang2023mperformer}.
-Although these methods can be applied to polymers by treating polymers as large molecules containing more atoms, their performance will degrade significantly as polymers have larger chemical space and higher structural flexibility.
+Then GeoDiff~\cite{xu2022geodiff} treats molecular conformations as point clouds and learns a diffusion model in Euclidean space, while TorsionalDiff~\cite{jing2022torsional} further restricts the diffusion process only in the torsion angle space to improve performance.
+Recently, MCF~\cite{wang2024swallowing} proposes to directly predict the 3D coordinates of atoms using the advantages of scale, and ETFlow~\cite{hassan2024etflow} tries to employ a well-designed flow matching to tackle this task.
+However, these molecular conformation generation methods are primarily designed for small molecules and typically generate the entire molecular conformation through a single process~\cite{wang2023mperformer}.
+Although they can be applied to generate polymer conformations, their performance will degrade significantly as polymers have larger chemical space and higher structural flexibility than small molecules.